JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-YoutubeConverter.md

 Ok, we are almost done.

 <p align="justify">
-In your terminal, still with ipython activated, left click on the file "youtube_converter.py" you downloaded and on your terminal, type "run " (mind the space after run) and paste the selection after the space.
-The line should look similarly:
+In your terminal, still with ipython activated, select the file "youtube_converter.py" and drop it on your terminal (this should give you the whole file path), type "run " (mind the space after run) before the conmplete path.
+The line should look similarly (depending on your OS and path structure):
 </p>

 ```
-run /Desktop/youtube_converter.py
+run /User/Desktop/youtube_converter.py
 ```

 <p align="justify">
 The program will ask you to check if you want to create the music folder in the current path or in another path.
-Type 0 and press enter to create the folder music in the current path (the mp3 will be converted there).
+Type 0 and press enter to create the folder music in the current path (the mp3 will be converted in there).
 Type 1 and press enter if you want to define another destination for the folder music.
+You will have to define the whole new path (not including music).
+For example, it could be something like user/Desktop/personal_stuff.
+Writing this path would create a folder music in the folder personal_stuff in your Desktop.
+Mind that depending on your system, you might have to write a longer path.
 </p>

 Alright, so now, the program asks you to paste the Youtube URL one by one.
-Feel free to add as many urls as you like.
+So pick a Youtube URL, paste it and press Enter.
+Feel free to add as many urls as you like but always one by one.

 Once your done, type 1 and press Enter.